frankiejarrett/edd-restrict-categories/readme.md

 ## Description ##

-Take total control over who can access your digital download category archives.
+Take full control over who can access your digital download category archives!

+ * Feature certain products for VIP customers only
+ * Great for membership sites with downloadable products
- * Users are prompted for a password when attemping to access a restricted category
+ * Prompts users for a password when they attempt to access a restricted category
- * Products belonging to restricted categories are automatically password protected
+ * Products belonging to restricted categories are automatically password protected too
- * Whitelist roles and/or users who should always have access without requiring a password
+ * Whitelist roles and users who should always have access without requiring a password
- * Works out of the box for Download Tag archives too!
+ * Works out of the box for **Download Tag** archives too!

 ## Frequently Asked Questions ##